pgroenbaek/shapeio/README.md

 ### Load a shape from a file

 To load a shape from disk, use the `shapeio.load` function.
 Note that the shape file must be uncompressed beforehand.
 Otherwise, you will get a `ShapeCompressedError`.
-See the [shapecompress](https://github.com/pgroenbaek/shapecompress) for instructions on how to decompress a shape.
+See the [shapecompress](https://github.com/pgroenbaek/shapecompress) module for instructions on how to decompress a shape.

 ```python
 import shapeio